lauralwd/lauralwd.github.io/_pages/about.md

 Find out more on my [instagram page](https://instagram.com/laura_in_utrecht).
 Additionally, I like shooting landscapes and macros of plants.
+Some example plictures are available [here](/photograph) Most of the photos here are made by myself, and most photo's of me are made by my lovely girlfriend with whom I share this fun hobby.
-Some example plictures are available [here](/photograph) {: .text-justify}
+{: .text-justify}